UAT Survey Report

 It is evident that User Acceptance Testing, or UAT, is a massively important part of any application delivery project, with 88% of respondents saying UAT is key to achieving quality objectives.
 29% said that the quality of delivered software to the UAT team was less than adequate, reinforcing the importance of UAT.

-CIOs have, for a long time, been saying that aligning IT with the business is one of their top priorities.
-But, when it comes to UAT, it seems that IT is abandoning the company and leaving them to plan, manage and execute it on their own.
+For a long time, CIOs have been saying that aligning IT with the business is one of their top priorities.
+But, when it comes to UAT, it seems that IT is abandoning the company and leaving it to plan, manage and execute it on its own.

 With less than 50% of the surveyed responders having access to tools which are effective in supporting the UAT process, it’s more important than ever to be optimising the UAT process from the scope through to reviewing and managing the issues detected.